Graduate Program in Urban and Regional Planning

-The Iowa planning program facilitates and encourages student involvement with the practice of planning and with planning practitioners in a variety of ways during their two-year stay in the program.
-We view this involvement as an essential component of a student's preparation for a planning career.
+The Iowa planning program facilitates and encourages student involvement with the practice of planning and with planning practitioners in a variety of ways during the two-year program.
+This involvement is an essential component of a student's preparation for a planning career.

 Field Problems in Planning